pyrocko/pyrocko/doc/source/topics/squirrel.rst

 on first use and the extracted meta-data is remembered for subsequent accesses.
 Bulk data is lazily loaded from disk and remote sources, just when requested.
 Once loaded, data is cached in memory to expedite typical access patterns.
-Files and data sources can be dynamically added and removed at runtime.
+Files and data sources can be dynamically added and removed at run-time.

 **Features**